numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Untick it to see every value that the element has taken since the start of the attempt.

 You can type a regular expression in the :guilabel:`Search for an element` box to narrow down the displayed list of elements.

+Click the :guilabel:`Download attempt data in JSON format` button to obtain a ``.json`` file containing all data pertaining to this attempt, including question and part scores, completion status, and the values of question variables.

 Delete an attempt
 ^^^^^^^^^^^^^^^^^